 8 minutes on SRT, causality, and distributed systems in Leslie Lamport's own words.

 Leslie Lamport received the Alan Turing Award for ideas without which modern distributed systems would look very different.
 The interview's central point is simple and uncomfortable: a distributed system has no single global “now”, but it does have causal relationships.
-Reliable architecture starts by designing around them.
+Design order around those rather than around clock comparisons, and reliability stops depending on how precisely each node's clock ticks.

 What is Lamport known for?